home-assistant/architecture/adr/0015-home-assistant-one.md

 The Home Assistant Operating System can be run on a Hypervisor and thus be run as a virtual machine.
 The following Hypervisors are supported:

-- TBD.
-Maybe:
 - VirtualBox
 - Proxmox
 - UnRaid
-- VMWare ESX
+- VMWare
-- VMWare Workstation
+- Xen
-- HyperV
+- Qemu

 ### Required Expertise